 Being dismissed for just 101 in their first innings, England was asked to bat again.
 Once it was a similar tale of woes for them.
 This time, it was the hot stuff of Jeff Thomson which undermined England’s innings.
 Gooch departed in the same manner for another duck, caught behind by Rodney Marsh, this time off Thomson.

-Given another chance in the second Test at Lord’s, Gooch showed enough promise to merit further selection for the subsequent Test.
+Given another chance in the second Test at Lord’s, Graham Gooch showed enough promise to merit further selection for the subsequent Test.
 But the selectors failed to judge Gooch’s promise in innings of 6 and 31 and promptly banished him from the Test scene for the next three years.

 It was against Pakistan, in the Packer era, in 1978, that Graham Alan Gooch was recalled from the international wilderness for the Lord’s Test.
 Gooch made 54 on his return as an opening batsman from his three-year hiatus.
-There was no looking back for the robust Essex opener from then onwards.
+There was no looking back for the robust Essex opener from then onward.

 Two years later, in 1980.
 Gooch scored a memorable maiden Test century against a classy West Indian pace battery that included Andy Roberts, Michael Holding, Joel Garner, and Colin Croft.
 Gooch’s 123, off 162 deliveries in 211 minutes, were scored out of 165 when Gooch was second out.

-But after touring India and Sri Lanka in 1981-82 with the England side, led by his captain at Essex, Keith Fletcher, Gooch committed the sin of leading English XI to South Africa with 12 other players, including his opening partner Geoff Boycott, Derek Underwood (both never played for England again) and close friend John Emburey, and was subsequently banned from international cricket for three years.
+But after touring India and Sri Lanka in 1981-82 with the England side, led by his captain at Essex, Keith Fletcher, Gooch committed the sin of leading the English XI to South Africa with 12 other players, including his opening partner Geoff Boycott, Derek Underwood (both never played for England again) and close friend John Emburey, and was subsequently banned from international cricket for three years.

 England badly missed Gooch’s powerful stroke play, especially during the 5-0 drubbing against the West Indies in David Gower’s first full series in 1984.
 He would have certainly taken on the challenge of facing the dreaded West Indian quickies head-on.
 On the previous tour of the Caribbean in 1980-81, Gooch had hammered the West Indians for a magnificent 153 in the final Test, including a tremendous assault on Croft, smashing him for six and 12 fours, out of 249 while he was at the crease.

 It was on the same Caribbean trip that England lost their much-respected manager and former Test batsman, Ken Barrington, who died during the Barbados Test to leave scores of friends and admirers in mourning.
-He was a father-figure to many players under his wings, including Gooch, Gower and Ian Botham.
+He was a father figure to many players under his wings, including Gooch, Gower, and Ian Botham.

 Graham Gooch took a century off the Australians on his comeback to the Test scene in 1985.
 Gooch’s 196 in the sixth and final Test at The Oval in 424 minutes off 310 balls and containing 27 fours is his highest against the great Ashes rivals.
 A couple of years later, Gooch chose to stay with his family at home instead of touring Australia with Mike Getting’s successful side in 1986-87.